ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 ::: {.cell .markdown}

-#### Question 6
+#### Discussion Question 6

 Suppose you are hired by the ECE department to develop a classifer that will identify high-performing faculty, who will then be awarded prizes for their efforts.

 Based on the analysis above, do you think it would be fair to use scores on teaching evaluations as an input to your classifier?
 Explain your answer.

 ----